ericmedvet/slides/advanced-programming-2020/09-exception.md

 - **postconditions** met by output
   - responsability of the called (output)

-Then, the method should return abruptly (in anomalous state) if:
+Then, the method should return abruptly in anomalous state (i.e., throw or propagate an exception, in Java) **if and only if**:
 - preconditions are not met
-- postconditions cannot be met
+- postconditions cannot be met despite preconditions being met
+  - "cannot" means for serious unsolvable problems

 .note[Some IDEs help the developer in adopting this methodology.]